systemd/mkosi/mkosi.md

 : When used with the `qemu` verb, this options sets `qemu`'s `-m` argument which controls the amount of guest's RAM.
 Defaults to `1G`.

+`QemuKvm=`, `--qemu-kvm=`

+: When used with the `qemu` verb, this option specifies whether QEMU should use KVM acceleration.
+Defaults to yes if the host machine supports KVM acceleration, no otherwise.

 `NspawnKeepUnit=`, `--nspawn-keep-unit`

 : When used, this option instructs underlying calls of systemd-nspawn to